Skip to main content

 3 Scope

-This policy applies to all services, teams and staff members that lead or seek assurance about service developments, service re-design programmes, and business cases.
-It includes financial efficiency programmes and any other developments that result in healthcare service change, all of which are referred to as projects within this policy.
+This policy applies to all services, teams and staff members that lead or seek assurance about service developments, and re-design programmes.
+It includes financial savings programmes and any other developments that result in healthcare service change.

 The policy will provide guidance for completing the QSIA checklist and the full QSIA tracker and will outline the main responsibilities of key post holders involved in the process.